 How to Undo on a Chromebook

 We all make mistakes.
-Maybe you want to undo deleting contents of a cell in a Google Sheet.
-Maybe you want to undo deleting an entire paragraph from a Google Doc.
+Maybe you want to undo deleting the contents of a cell in a Google Sheet.
+Perhaps you want to undo deleting an entire paragraph from a Google Doc.

 Want to undo your undo?

 Ctrl + Shift + Z will put back the last thing you undid.
 Again, you can typically press it multiple times.
 Ctrl + Y does the same thing.

 You have probably noticed the Chromebook delete key is missing.
 For years most keyboards have had a Backspace key and a Delete key.

 - Backspace key – deletes things to the left of the cursor.